 Proving fault is critical to winning your car accident case.
 Learn what counts as predetermined fault and how it can help your injury claim or lawsuit.

-If you’ve been the victim of a car accident and are thinking about filing a property damage or personal injury claim, you should know about the legal theory of Predetermined Fault, also known as Predetermined Negligence.
+If you’ve been in a car accident and are ready to file a claim with the at-fault driver’s insurance company, you should know about the legal theory of Predetermined Fault, also known as Predetermined Negligence.

 The most common example of predetermined fault is a rear-end collision.
-Because it's virtually impossible for a driver to judge the exact distance of his car behind the one in front of him, most states follow the reasonable and prudent standard:
+Because a driver can’t easily judge the exact distance of their car behind the one in front of them, most states follow the reasonable and prudent standard:

 A reasonable and prudent distance between two cars can be measured in two ways: